MADE-Apps/MADE.NET/docs/articles/intro.md

 - PaginatedRequest, a simple request object that provides the expected return type, with properties for the current `Page`, the `PageSize`, and the number of items to `Skip` and `Take`.
 - PaginatedResponse, a complementary response return type for the `PaginatedRequest`, with properties including the `Items` collection, the current `Page` and `PageSize`, plus the `AvailableCount` of requestable items, and the `TotalPages` based on the available count and page size requested.
 - HttpContextExceptionsMiddleware, a middleware that manages the handling of exceptions thrown within a `HttpContext` to serve up meaningful exception details to the requesting client using exception handlers.
+- AuthenticatedUser, a model for extracting claims-based identity information such as Subject, Email, and Roles from a `ClaimsPrincipal`.
+- ApiVersioningExtensions, for adding API versioning support to ASP.NET Core applications using URL or header-based versioning.

 <span class="button">